Principles are More Important Than PeopleGreg Johnson

 But the same bourgeois value system that leads to moral complacency also leads to cowardice and compromise.
 So, over time, the superior moral commitment of the Left, combined with the Right’s own latent Leftist premises, ensure continued Leftward drift.
 Because the Right shares the Left’s principles, the Left has a systematic long-term advantage over the Right.
 Every Rightist’s moral convictions are a Leftist fifth column, occupying the highest seats of his government, ending every siege with surrender.

-This means that if National Populists want to make long-term political gains, we need to focus more on fundamental ideas and not get distracted by ephemeral events and personalities.
+This means that if national populists want to make long-term political gains, we need to focus more on fundamental ideas and not get distracted by ephemeral events and personalities.

-These are some of the ideological dogmas shared by both the mainstream Left and Right that we need to destroy to secure National Populist policies:
+These are some of the ideological dogmas shared by both the mainstream Left and Right that we need to destroy to secure national populist policies.

 - The Taboo Against “Racism”: We reject the idea that racial and ethnic identity, solidarity, pride, and preferences are immoral for white people (and only white people).
 White identity politics is inevitable, necessary, and moral.

 - Liberalism: We think that individual liberty, private enterprise, and social equality are genuine values.
 But whenever they conflict with the common good of society, the common good should have priority.
-Thus we reject liberalism, defined as the ideology that denies that there is a common good, or that the common good can be known, or that the common good can be pursued by state action.
-We stand for the classical philosophical principle that there is a common good of society that can be pursued by state action.
+Thus we reject liberalism, defined as the ideology that denies that there is a common good, or denies that the common good can be known, or denies that the common good can be pursued by state action.
+We stand for the classical philosophical principle that there is a common good of society that can be known and pursued by state action.

 If principles are more important than people, then what should one do if one catches one’s enemies betraying their principles?
 For instance, what should one do if one discovers that a leading advocate of diversity lives in an overwhelmingly homogeneous community?
 (It is true of practically all of them.)